Batch (.BAT) Files Not Running in Windows 11/10

 Why are your .BAT files not opening after double-clicking?

-• The default program for opening .bat files may have been changed to a text editor (.txt), command prompt (cmd.exe) or another application that cannot run scripts.
+• Sometimes, the program that should open .bat files gets switched to something else like a text editor or another app that can’t run scripts.

-• The file association for .bat files may be corrupted or missing in the Windows registry.
+• The settings for .bat files might be wrong or missing in Windows.

-• The Windows command prompt (CMD) may not be enabled or accessible on your system.
+• The command prompt might not be set up or available on your computer.

-• Your user account may not have the necessary permissions to run batch files or access certain directories.
+• You might not have the right permissions to run batch files or get into certain folders.

 How to fix Windows 11/10 .BAT file not running problem?